 Would I benefit from relationship counselling?

-A lot of people think that relationship counselling is only for couples whose relationship is falling apart.
-Maybe, the last chance they have to save their relationship.
+Many people think relationship counselling is only for couples whose relationship is falling apart.
+Maybe the last chance they have to save their relationship.
 However, relationship counselling can be helpful at all stages of a relationship.
 Most people don’t wait until their car has broken down before taking it for a service or MOT.
-In the same way, marriage counselling can help keep even a good relationship on track.
+In the same way, marriage counselling can help keep even an excellent relationship on track.

 What can I expect from relationship counselling?

 Every person who comes for counselling is unique, as is every relationship.
 There is, therefore, no particular outcome we can promise from our work together.
 However, we will offer you a warm, safe environment in which you can explore your situation and help you move to the best resolution for you.

 If you come for counselling, you would meet with an experienced counsellor who has undergone additional training and gained significant experience working with relationship issues.
 Your therapist will ask you some questions to help them understand what’s brought you to counselling and what you would like to achieve.
 During this session, we would also discuss how often we will meet, agree on our fees, etc.

 You can come to counselling individually or as a couple.
 If you came together, we would usually see you individually, at least once, too.
 These individual sessions help us gain an understanding of your background, feelings and personal expectations, helping us help you as we move back to working with you as a couple.